microsoft/react-native-windows-samples/docs/debugging-javascript.md

 > **Important**: You will not be able to connect VS Code to Metro if the Edge Developer Tools (or another debugger) is already connected.
 So make sure you don't have any previous *React Native Debugger* browser tabs open.

-1. Ensure you have VS Code and the React Native Tools extension installed
+1. Make sure you have VS Code and the React Native Tools extension installed
 2. Open your project's root folder in VS Code
 3. Click on the *Run and Debug* button in the sidebar or press `Ctrl+Shift+D`
 4. Click on the drop-down at the top of the sidebar and select *React Native...*